pni-lab/placebo-conditioning-meta-analysis/README.md

 ### *Analysis code accompanying the manuscript entitled*

 # Meta-analytic evidence for distinct neural correlates of conditioned vs. verbally induced placebo analgesia
-### *by Tamas Spisak, Helena Hartmann, Matthias Zunhammer, Balint Kincses, Katja Wiech, Tor Wager, & Ulrike Bingel, for the Placebo Imaging Consortium*
+### *by Tamas Spisak, Helena Hartmann, Matthias Zunhammer, Balint Kincses, Katja Wiech, Tor Wager, & Ulrike Bingel, for the [Placebo Imaging Consortium](https://placebo-imaging-consortium.github.io/)*

+### Abstract

+Placebo analgesia demonstrates that belief and expectation can significantly alter pain, even without active treatment.
+Placebo analgesia can be induced through verbal suggestion, classical conditioning, or their combination, though the role of conditioned neural responses above and beyond effects of verbal instructions remains unclear.
+We conducted a systematic meta-analysis of individual participant data from 16 within-participant placebo neuroimaging studies (n = 409), employing univariate and multivariate analyses to identify shared and distinct mechanisms of placebo analgesia induced by suggestions alone versus suggestions combined with conditioning.
+Both techniques increased activity during pain in the dorsolateral prefrontal and inferior parietal cortices and decreased activation in the insula, putamen, and primary sensory areas.
+Adding conditioning enhanced engagement of regions associated with context representation and pain modulation (e.g., dorsolateral/dorsomedial prefrontal cortices) and decreases in nociceptive regions (e.g., primary sensory and insular areas).
+Conditioning also strengthened the association between analgesia and nociceptive activity, as reflected in the Neurologic Pain Signature.
+Combining conditioning with instructions yielded greater analgesia, mediated by increased ventromedial prefrontal and dorsal caudate activity, alongside decreased sensory-nociceptive and cerebellar activity.
+These findings suggest the two strategies rely on partially distinct mechanisms, which could be combined to optimize placebo analgesia’s clinical application.